-Vertigo is an extremely common condition, and yet the factors that lead up to it still seem very mysterious.
+Vertigo is an extremely common condition.
+However, the factors that lead up to it still seem very mysterious.
 Many find that the onset of vertigo follows head or neck injuries.
 This gives a clue to the underlying problem.
-However, researchers have developed certain guidelines, specifically when it comes to benign paroxysmal positional vertigo.
+On the other hand, researchers have developed certain guidelines, specifically when it comes to dealing with vertigo brought by benign paroxysmal positional vertigo.
 Here are 5 things to keep in mind.

 #1: It is Important to differentiate between benign paroxysmal positional vertigo and other forms of vertigo, dizziness, and disequilibrium.
 If a discernable cause of vertigo is noted, then the underlying issue needs to be treated.
 In some cases, vertigo can be a sign of a heart condition that needs to be addressed immediately.

-#2: A person suffering from vertigo should be assessed to determine the risk of a fall.
-The frequency of vertigo often increases as a person ages, and this may correspond to more falls.
-It is estimated that about 1 in 3 seniors over the age of 65 fall each year.
+#2: A person suffering from vertigo should undergo an assessment to determine the risk of a fall.
+The frequency of vertigo often increases as a person ages.
+Therefore, this may correspond to more falls.
+About 1 in 3 seniors over the age of 65 fall each year.

-#3: Canalith repositioning is recommended.
+#3: Canalith repositioning can help.
 Repositioning of the head, such as with the Epley Maneuver, can “reset” the fluid inside the ears and stop a bout of vertigo.
 Of course, it is important to note that these maneuvers help patients during a vertigo attack but do not prevent future episodes.

 #4: Physicians should not automatically administer antihistamines or other vestibular suppressants.
 Vestibular suppressants have many side effects and some, such as benzodiazepines, can be mind-altering or addictive.
-These should only be used if absolutely necessary rather than as the standard for care.
+Patients should have it only if absolutely necessary rather than as the standard form of care.

-#5: Treatment methods should be reevaluated after one month.
+#5: Reevaluation of treatment methods after a month is a must.
 Observing if symptoms are reduced or eliminated can help to determine if a course of care is proving successful.